LucaVas/BankingApp/readme.md

 ## Acknowledgments

 The Banking Application was developed using the Tkinter library and customtkinter module.
+For more information on customtkinter, visit https://customtkinter.tomschimansky.com .